What’s Really New About Investment Outsourcing?

 Much has been written in the press since the 2008 US financial crisis about a brand new market, the OCIO market: known as the outsourced Chief Investment Officer market.
 Several high profile investment firms take great pride in being the early pioneers of this market dating their history back to the 1980’s or early 1990s.

 The OCIO market can involve either a partial outsourcing to external experts of the investment management of certain specialized asset classes (such as private equity or alternatives) or a complete outsourcing to an external manager who will assume responsibility for the entire investment process.
 In essence the hired OCIO firm may assumes as much of the client’s fiduciary responsibility as is possible.
 The duties can include: review, analysis and changes to the client’s Investment Policy Statement, portfolio asset allocation, portfolio strategies, manager due diligence and monitoring, portfolio rebalancing, and if desired, individual buy and sell decisions for the client.
-The manager typically will provide customized reporting for the client with the desired transparency and can even provide risk reporting metrics.
+Typically the manager will provide customized reporting for the client with the desired transparency and can even provide risk reporting metrics.

 According to March 2013 data in Pensions & Investments, the OCIO market is nearly $1 trillion in size, a huge number for an industry that barely existed before 2008.
 Investment managers have taken notice of this huge growth with a doubling of the number of firms offering this service in the two year period ended March 2013.
 Significant growth is again expected in the next 12 months.
 OCIO services are offered to all manner of institutional clients: corporate defined benefit and defined contribution plans, public plans, endowments and foundations, banks, thrifts, and insurance companies.